3dcitydb/importer-exporter/resources/3dcitydb/README.txt

 4. System requirements
 ----------------------

-* Oracle Spatial 10G R2
-* Oracle Spatial 11G R1
-* Oracle Spatial 11G R2
+* PostgreSQL >= 8.4
+* PostGIS >= 2.0

 5. Database setup
 -----------------

-To create a new database instance of the 3D City Database call the SQL script "CREATE_DB.sql" which can be found in the top-level SQL folder of the distribution package.
+To create a new database instance of the 3D City Database use the psql-console to call the SQL script "CREATE_DB.sql" which can be found in the top-level SQL folder of the distribution package.
 This script will start the setup procedure and invoke further scripts in the background.

+It command can look like this: psql -h your_host_address -p 5432 -U your_username -d name_of_database -f "CREATE_DB.sql"

+Note:
+AN EMPTY POSTGIS-DATABASE HAS TO BE CREATED FIRST!
+THE SPECIFIED DATABASE MUST ALREADY EXIST ON THE POSTGRESQL DBMS SERVER!

+It also possible to fasten the setup by editing the batchfile CREATE_DB.bat in a way that it suits to the system environment.

+Settings for batchfiles:

+set PGPORT  =  5432 (this is the default port) set PGHOST  =  your_host_address ('localhost' on local machine) set PGUSER  =  your_username ('postgres' is the default superuser) set CITYDB  =  name of the already existing empty PostGIS-database
+set PGBIN   =  path_to_psql.exe (e.g. 'C:\PostgreSQL\9.1\bin' or
+			   'C:\pgAdmin III\1.14')

+When executed the user is asked for his PostgreSQL login-password.

-The setup procedure requires three mandatory user inputs:
+The setup procedure requires two mandatory user inputs:
-1) Oracle Spatial Reference Identifier for newly created geometry objects (SRID),
+1) Spatial Reference Identifier for newly created geometry objects (SRID),
-2) corresponding GML conformant URN encoding for gml:srsName attributes, and
+2) corresponding GML conformant URN encoding for gml:srsName attributes

-3) decision whether the database instance should be versioning enabled.
+e.g. for Berlin these parameters are:
+Please enter a valid SRID (e.g. 4326 for WGS84): 3068
+Please enter the corresponding SRSName to be used in GML exports (e.g. urn:ogc:def:crs:EPSG:4326 for WGS84): urn:ogc:def:crs,crs:EPSG:6.12:3068, crs:EPSG:6.12:5783

+Values for WGS84 are suggested in brackets BUT these are nor default-values!
+If no numeric value is set for the SRID-variable spatial columns can't be created.
+To change the reference system afterwards the function util_change_db_srid found in the geodb_pkg.schema can be used.
+To avoid any errors, loss of data or long waiting times this function should be executed on an empty database.

 6. Database deletion